We're Fixing It!

 We are making our repairs service better for you, our valued residents.

 We were helped by TLF Research to run a customer satisfaction survey for repairs.
 In this, our customers were asked a number of questions about the quality of our repairs service.
 The results are given below.
-Percentage given is percentage of respondents who were satisfied.
+The percentage given is the percentage of respondents who indicated they were satisfied.

 Customer Satisfaction Index